MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Update director informations as admin (Not working properly)
  - Email for a player is optional field, only if we want to add that player to captain we will need email
  - When we edit a player we should not see division and team, when we move the player they should appear
+ - When updating points, there should not be a button for updating points instead, when input change it will be updated
  - Till 15:00

+ - Create team and add another team, create and save
+ - Team logo need to be muteable
+ - Whatever division we are on that will be always on the top and that division will be selected for the rest of the event
+ - Before submitting lineup, in the validate content, players will have their ranking and team will have pair score
+ - When a team is updating in round 1 and another team is selecting players for the nets in round 2.
+When the first team has updated the score ther other team is been kicked out to round 1
+ - Player sub, a player can be off for a round and can get back in the next round
+ - When clicking on empty player card that net name should be shown on the player list on the left
+ - Updaing round creating some issues (Log in as admin)

 ### Issues
  - Edit player from team page